 4. Zoey Side Sleeper Pillow

-Featuring a memory foam fill distributed evenly to offer excellent support, this pillow is another perfect option for side sleepers.
+This pillow is another perfect option for side sleepers, featuring a memory foam fill distributed evenly to offer excellent support.
 The Zoey Side Sleeper Pillow is a 100% adjustable and supportive loft for a comfortable sleeping experience.

 This design effectively relieves neck and shoulder pain, making this one of the best pillows for side sleepers.
 It’s an Amazon’s Choice product, and this pillow is certified OEKO Tex and CertiPur-US.